mohamed-afk420/Pi-In-The-Sky/README.md

 ## 3/13/23-3/17/23
 With everything done on the project all we need is an effective parachute, the wing loop has been 3D printed to the correct measurements and is working, a working parachute is the last thing before we are completly done with the building part of the project.
 The code works but we might tweak it to add a thing or two.
 ## 3/20/23-3/25/23
 launching with the new parachutes this week. soldered everything and are now just testing.
-Launching went badly, great hieght but not only did the ring for the wings break, but the parachute also refused to deploy as well.
+Launching went badly, great height but not only did the ring for the wings break, but the parachute also refused to deploy as well.
+## 3/27/23-3/30/23
+Solder a new board as we messed up on the last one, have the new parachute functioning, the wing loop fitted perfectly as we need to launch after spring break.